The Best Exercises to Help Mom Butt

 Mom Butt Culprit #1: Postural Changes

-During pregnancy, our growing belly can lead to some habitual postural changes.
+Our growing belly, changing breasts, and the weight gained in pregnancy can all lead to some habitual postural changes.

-You may start to stand with an anterior pelvic tilt.
+You may start standing with an anterior pelvic tilt.
 This is when your hips tilt forward and your butt sticks out.
-This posture stretches out the glute muscles in your bum, leading to a flatter bum.
+This posture stretches out the glute muscles in your bum, making them harder to use, and leading to a flatter bum.

-If these postural changes become routine, your glute muscles can stretch and lose their shape due to this muscles not firing.
-This results in weaker and less shapely butt muscles.
+If these postural changes become routine, your glute muscles aren’t used as much.
+Then, they lose tone, they lose their shape, and you get a flat butt.
 It’s a use it or lose it scenario.

 Mom Butt Culprit #2: Lack of Activity